-I know her scrubbed and sour humble hands

-Lips with religion in their cramp ....
+I know her scrubbed and sour humble hands Like with religion in their cramp

 The parallels do not end there.
-'After the Puneral' concludes

-with images of fox and fern merging, each acquiring some

-quality of the other:
+'After the Funeral' concludes with images of fox and fern merging, each acquiring some quality of the other:

 The stuffed lung of the fox twitch and cry Love And the strutting fern lay seeds on the black sill.

-A similar phenomenon occurs in 'Baucis and Philemon' where human and arboreal images not only complement each other, but merge as one: They climbed that hill each evening of their lives Until, one day, their clasped hands uttered leaves and the tired feet were taken underground.
-Closed round, the days read that the bark closed round, the class of birds.
-She yearned to his caken heart, with her last words Sweet as lime blossom whispering on the air - 'It's not goodbre.'
+A similar phenomenon occurs in 'Baucis and Philemon' where human and arboreal images not only complement each other, but merge as one:

+They climbed that hill each evening of their lives Until, one day, their clasped hands uttered leaves And the tired feet were taken underground.
+'Goodbye, dear wife,' he called as the bark closed round, And his branches upheld the cry in a carol of birds.
+She yearned to his oaken heart, with her last words Sweet as lime blossom whispering om the air -- 'It's not goodbye.'